Canonical Supermartingale Couplings: Monotonicity Principle

 \begin{example} In the context of Corollary~\ref{co:extremalDecomp}, suppose that $\mu$ has no atoms and that $f$ is smooth, of linear growth, and satisfies the Spence--Mirrlees condition $f_{xy}>0$ and the martingale Spence--Mirrlees condition $f_{xyy}>0$ (this is \emph{not} one of the canonical cases studied later).
 Then an optimizer $P$ exists and the corollary implies that $P|_{M\times\R}$ is the Left-Curtain coupling~\cite{BeiglbockJuillet.12} between its marginals and $P|_{N\times\R}$ is the Hoeffding--Fr\'echet coupling~\cite[Section~3.1]{RachevRuschendorf.98a} between its marginals.
 In particular, writing $P=\mu\otimes \kappa$ and using the results of the indicated references, we immediately deduce the possible forms of the kernel: at almost every $x$, $\kappa(x)$ is either deterministic (the Hoeffding--Fr\'echet kernel) or a martingale kernel concentrated at two points (the Left--Curtain kernel).
 In particular, $\kappa(x)$ is never what might seem to be the typical case---a truly random process with downward drift.

-In this situation, the decomposition $\R=M\cup N$ is in fact essentially unique (points where the transport is the identity can be assigned to either~$M$ or~$N$).
-Indeed, suppose that $P'$ is another optimizer and let $\kappa'$ be the associated kernel.
-The above properties apply to $\kappa'$ as well, and now if the decomposition were different then the optimizer $P''=(P+P')/2$ would have a kernel $\kappa''=(\kappa+\kappa')/2$ violating those same properties.

-We mention that the coupling $P$ is nevertheless not canonical in the sense of the Introduction: the decomposition \emph{does} change if we replace $f$ by a different function satisfying the same Spence--Mirrlees conditions; cf.\ Section~\ref{se:noncanonicalCouplings} for a counterexample. \end{example}
+We mention that the coupling $P$ is nevertheless not canonical in the sense of the Introduction: even if uniqueness holds, the optimal coupling may change substantially if we replace $f$ by a different function satisfying the same Spence--Mirrlees conditions; cf.\ Section~\ref{se:noncanonicalCouplings} for a counterexample. \end{example}

-\begin{proof}[Proof of Corollary~\ref{co:extremalDecomp}] Let $M=M_{0}\cup M_{1}$ and $(\varphi,\psi,h)$ be as in Theorem~\ref{th:monotonicityPrinciple}, and note that $P(f)<\infty$.
+\begin{proof}[Proof of Corollary~\ref{co:extremalDecomp}] Let $M$ and $(\varphi,\psi,h)$ be as in Theorem~\ref{th:monotonicityPrinciple}, and note that $P(f)<\infty$.